voloko/uki/docs/core/view/base.markdown

 ## Default accessors

 `view.Base` provides a number of convenience methods to modify view properties.
-All of them target the dom root node by default.
+All of them target the DOM root node by default.
 However they can be redefined in subclasses.

 ### view.Base.prototype.html([value])

-Accessor for `innerHTML` of the view (by default root dom node).
+Accessor for `innerHTML` of the view (by default root DOM node).

 ### view.Base.prototype.text([value])